wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 <a target="_blank" href="https://www.amazon.com/Microsoft-Conversational-Platform-Developers-End-ebook/dp/B08WRNS6Q7/">Microsoft Conversational AI Platform for Developers</a> is a 2021 book published by Apress by <a target="_blank" href="https://bisser.io/about/">Stephan Bisser</a> of
 <a target="_blank" href="https://www.siili.com/">Siili Solutions</a> in Finland.
 The book covers Microsoft's Bot Framework, LUIS, QnA Maker, and Azure Cognitive Services. https://github.com/orgs/BotBuilderCommunity/dashboard

+<a target="_blank" href="https://www.youtube.com/c/MicrosoftMechanicsSeries">Microsoft Mechanics YouTube channel</a> is focused on Microsoft's AI work.

+<a target="_blank" href="https://www.youtube.com/watch?v=Rk3nTUfRZmo">VIDEO</a>:
+What runs ChatGPT?
+Inside Microsoft's AI supercomputer
+   * Microsoft's own Megatron-Turing model has 530 billion parameters
+   * [3:05] Onnx runtime for model portability
+   * [3:08] Deepspeed to componentize models has become the defacto framework for distributed training
+   * 285,000 AMD Infiniband CPU Cores & 10,000 NVIDIA V100 Tensor Core GPUs Infiniband connected to Quantum-2 Infiniband via NVLink
+   * Bisectional bandwidth to 3.6 TBps per server
+   * [10:45] Low Rank Adaptive (LoRA) Fine Tuning to update only portions of a model
+   <br /><br />

+NOTE: <a target="_blank" href="https://en.wikipedia.org/wiki/Wikipedia:Size_of_Wikipedia">Wikipedia</a> has 6,781,394 articles containing 4.5 billion words. <a target="_blank" href="">English Wiktionary</a> contains 1,439,188 definitions. <a target="_blank" href="https://www.wikiwand.com/en/List_of_dictionaries_by_number_of_words">Webster's Third New International Dictionary</a> has 470,000 English words.

 https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/